Synchronizing Rhythms of Logic: Introduction

 \section{Introduction}

-One could always suppose that guesswork is essential to physics, but a proof is something else.
-Almost twenty years ago we proved that guesswork is necessary to bridge a logical gap between evidence and any quantum explanation of that evidence.
+One could always suppose that guesswork is essential to physics; however a proof provides a firm foundation on which to build.
+Twenty years ago we proved that guesswork is necessary to bridge logical gaps between evidence and any quantum explanation of that evidence.
 Acknowledging guesswork leads physics away from a quest for final answers to a form of dialogue that expects and accepts surprises.
-Broad consequences include the following. \begin{enumerate} \item Choosing an explanation is an imaginative act, subject to the need for revision, so there are no ``final answers.'' \item Because of their dependence on guesswork, scientific explanations, although testable, have someting of the imaginative character of metaphors. \item The inner lives of physicists---unavailable to exterior, ``objective'' view---participate in and influence the world that physicists measure with their clocks. \item The source of any guess on which logical deductions depend is logically inexplicable.\footnote{Andr\'e Malraux, Minister of Culture in France from 1958 to 1969 interviewed leading artists about their sources of inspiration.
-Their answers led Malraux to speak of their inspiration as coming from contact with what he called ``the unknowable'' \cite[pp.\ 98, 159]{mask} } \end{enumerate} The recognition of guesswork as indispensible invites theoretical attention to experimental surprises.
-Here we direct our attention to surprises as reflected in the hardware of digital computation and communication.
+The broad consequences of this include the following. \begin{enumerate} \item Choosing an explanation is an imaginative act, subject to the need for revision, so ``no final answers'' are to be sought. \item Because of their dependence on guesswork, scientific explanations, although testable, have something of the imaginative character of metaphors. \item The inner lives of physicists---unavailable to exterior, ``objective'' view---participate in and influence the world that physicists measure with their clocks. \item The source of any guess on which logical deductions depend is logically inexplicable.
+Andr\'e Malraux, Minister of Culture in France from 1958 to 1969, interviewed leading artists about their sources of inspiration.
+Their answers led Malraux to speak of their inspiration as coming from contact with what he called ``the Unknowable'' \cite[p.\ 98]{mask}. \end{enumerate} So what might be the next step in appreciating ``no final answers''?
+In this paper we develop the following three thoughts and some of their implications:\\ \fbox{ } We propose that logic and computation depend on how matter can behave in ``lumps'', i.e., exhibiting the distinct physical conditions, whether in patterns of pebbles or the nucleotides strung like beads of a necklace in molecules of DNA.
+The distinct conditions must undergo transitions to other distinct conditions, as in the motion of beads on an abacus or the electronicic motion of digital-computing hardware.
+The transitions among distinct conditions depend on a special type of synchronization that differs from the synchronization made famous in physics by special relativity.
+As shown below, logical synchronization requires the steering of clock rates, and that steering requires guesswork.
+Computation requires communications that must be logically synchronized and modern communications require computation.
+As realized in hardware, digital computation and communication are inseparably woven into logically synchronized {\it computational networks}.

-Digital hardware exemplifies what we see as the physical foundation of logic and computation.
-As one does in theoretical physics, we want to represent this foundation mathematically.
-The very possibility of logic and mathematics is founded on the lumpiness found in matter, from pebbles as the root of the word {\it calculus} to the amino acids strung like beads of a necklas in molecules of DNA.
-This lumpiness permits the ``digital'' in digital hardware.